-141. It is important to begin with the initial estimate of causal interference at the centre of the graph.
-Depending on whether a line of evidence supports or discounts (or has no clear influence) a conclusion of causality, placement on the graph is then moved accordingly, either in a positive or negative direction.
+151. It is important to begin with the initial estimate of causal interference at the centre of the graph.
+Depending on whether the toxicological, mechanistic or epidemiological evidence previously assessed supports or discounts (or has no clear influence on) a conclusion of causality, placement on the graph is then moved accordingly, either in a positive or negative direction.
 The movement itself is influenced by several factors, including the impact of the strength or weakness of the evidence, any relative weighing given to epidemiological and toxicological studies and the uncertainties associated with the data.
 As more information is included in the process and/or becomes available, the placement of the toxicological and/or epidemiological evidence can be easily adjusted.

-142. Annex 2 of the report provides practical examples of applying the aforementioned considerations and the SETE guidance document to the different lines of evidence on caffeine, cadmium and tropane alkaloids (TAs) and on reaching conclusions on the likelihood of a causal relationship.
+152. Annex 2 of the report provides practical examples of applying the aforementioned considerations and the SETE guidance document to the different lines of evidence on caffeine, cadmium and tropane alkaloids (TAs) and on reaching conclusions on the likelihood of a causal relationship.